Woobs8/food-truck-proximity/README.md

 4. longitude: decimal longitude coordinate of the truck
 5. days_hours: string representation of the business hours of the truck
 6. food_items: string representation of the truck's menu items

+The data used for the service is based on mobile food facility permits in [San Francisco](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat).

 All of these fields apart from the primary key exist in the original data in the same format.
 The remaining fields in the original data were not deemed relevant for the functionality of this service and were therefore omitted.
 An example of the resulting data model is shown in the table below: